paullael/car-game/README.md

 - The user can  speed up
 - The user can slow dow
 - The user can skip cars
-- The user can see how much money they have earned
+- The user can see their score

 ## Project Design: